Poojitha-Chandra/header-footer-using-SPFxExtensions/README.md

 In this repository,I had built the customized header and footer using Application Customizer.

-The look and feel would be as below
+The look and feel would be as below:point_down:

 ![](https://github.com/Poojitha-Chandra/header-footer-using-SPFxExtensions/blob/main/imgs/appextension.jpeg)